Slovakia 2022 "Important Fossils from Slovakia"

 Ivana Koubová from the Institute of Earth Sciences of the Slovak Republic and Anna Ďurišová from the

-deposit only on the occasion of the inauguration of postage stamps.
+from the Museum's Collections on the occasion of the inauguration of the postage stamps.

 The fossils shown on "Important Fossils from Slovakia" stamps: Devinophoca claytoni on the left, Vexillum svagrovskyi on the right.

-One of the postage stamp depicts the fossil of the holotype of the skull of Devinophoca claytoni
+One of the postage stamps depicts the fossil of the holotype of the skull of Devinophoca claytoni

 which is be found in the collection

 of the Museum of Natural History of the Slovak National Museum (SNM) in Bratislava.